IRATI/demonstrator/README.md

     % wheel ALL=(ALL) NOPASSWD: ALL

-Instructions, to be followed in the specified order:
+### 6.1 Instructions, to be followed in the specified order

 1. Edit the gen.env file to set the IRATI installation path (on the VM filesystem), the path of the QEMU VM image (on your physical machine